Case Study: Context Interactions & Physics Faculty's Professional Development: Introduction

 The role of local context has also been highlighted in the broader science community as crucial to support faculty's development of their teaching practices.
 Many studies in the sciences highlight the importance of local context for effective and lasting pedagogical interventions \cite{finelli2014bridging, gehrke2017roles, henderson2011facilitating}.
 The broader education literature also includes ways to assess the interpersonal dynamics that exist in context and their impact on the professional development of individuals.
-The three components of Communities of Practice (mutual engagement, joint enterprise and a shared repertoire) play a critical role in the ways in which an individual grows and flourishes within their field \cite{wenger1999communities}.
+The three components of Communities of Practice (the domain, the community and the practice) play a critical role in the ways in which an individual grows and flourishes within their field \cite{wenger2009communities}.
 Other education literature has highlighted the idea of situated teacher learning, which underlines how an instructor’s learning is intertwined with their classroom practices at their particular school \cite{putnam2000new}.
 Thus, teacher development needs to consider the interplay of these contextual factors \cite{putnam2000new}.
 Education literature has also put the spotlight on the interplay of different factors such as interpersonal relationships, institutional structures, personal considerations, and personal characteristics as supportive elements or impediments to the professional development of an instructor \cite{caffarella1999professional}.
-Lastly, theoretical frameworks have emphasized the importance of overlapping contextual factors and its role on professional development of instructors \cite{bell1994teacher}.
-For instance, the Bell and Gilbert framework focuses on the contextual factors that come into play during a professional development program on teachers' development.
-Through various studies, the literature has demonstrated that an instructor’s professional development is an ongoing and dynamic product of factors relating to an instructor’s experiences in their environment.